 I thought I’d add this little bonus repurpose DIY since we are on the subject of our period products.
 I have been into Mentos gum lately and they come in these plastic containers. (the outer labels have been removed.)

-One use I have for them is to make them into “just in case” of period boxes.
+One use I have for them is to make them into “just in case” period boxes.

 I keep a couple of liners, a tampon, and two very deserving chocolate candies in them.
-While they are not waterproof (I tested it out) they are compact and crush-proof.
+While they are not waterproof (I tested them out) they are compact and crush-proof.

 You can keep them in your purse, gym bag, book bag, or even your car.
 (If you do put one in your car, remove the chocolate during warmer weather.)